 Too often I hear exercise being used as a form of punishment.
 For example, next time you find yourself scrolling through your social media feeds, get interested in how often exercise is correlated with calorie consumption.
 I call it the how-many-burpees-does-it-take-to-burn-off-a-donut phenomenon.
 Exercise is your investment in you because you know how you feel after doing it.

 My challenge for you is to get curious about how you’re relating to your sweat sessions & reframe them to allow mental health to take priority.
-The benefits of exercise are well known, but for the sake of pushing the point home we can see stress reduction, improved mood, increased satisfaction…just reflect on the last time you got a sweat up & how you felt.
+The mindbody benefits of exercise are many & varied, but for the sake of pushing the point home we can see stress reduction, improved mood, increased satisfaction…just reflect on the last time you got a sweat up & how you felt.
 Runner’s high is a thing!

 - The next, & far from final, “tool” I suggest you consider polishing & refining is the personalised team you recruit to assist you along this fit-for-life journey.
-I’ve introduced this team concept previsouly & feel so passionately about its importance that I’ve given it specific reference here.
-Whether you refer to your Team or Tribe, reflect on who is already playing a significant role & who you would recruit.
+I’ve introduced this team concept previously & feel so passionately about its importance that I’ve given it specific reference here.
+Whether you refer to your Team, Tribe, Mob or Crew, reflect on who is already playing a significant, constructive role & who you would recruit.
 Consider professionals, friends &/or family who support, challenge, & value you.
-Those people you can call upon to help lift you up & give you a gentle push along when you’re feeling like you’re drowning not waving.
+Those people you can call on to help lift you up & give you a gentle push along when you’re feeling like you’re drowning not waving.
 These individuals, whether they know it or not, are members of your own personalised team.
 While you tend to consider them when your health has hit critical point or when they themselves are in need, I challenge you to now prioritise you & your needs.
 Actively raise your awareness of the individuals who, knowingly or not, promote your sense of wellbeing & strengthen your feelings of worth, happiness & love of life.
 Recruit!

 Think about the nurturing, self-caring, self-valuing, whole-being health promoting choices you would like to see turn into daily habits.
 Remember, healthy choices are habit forming!